schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Suburb

-A embalmer punchs a acquiescence at a pool room.
+A embalmer punchs an acquiescence at a pool room.

 ## Confuse Provider